Dragons lose home opener 9-7 to Loons

 Up Next: The Dragons (1-3) host the Loons (1-3) at Day Air Ballpark on Wednesday at 7:05 p.m.
 Carson Rudd will start for Dayton.
 For ticket information, go to daytondragons.com or call (937) 228-2287.

 On the Air: All Dragons home and road games are broadcast on radio on FOX Sports 980 AM WONE.
-Games can be heard on smart phones, iPads, and other mobile devices via the free Dragons Mobile App, or on a computer at wone.com.
+Games can be heard on smartphones, tablets, and other mobile devices via the free Dragons Mobile App, or on a computer at wone.com.
 Games are also available on HD Radio on 104.7 WTUI HD 2.